openshift/training/rc-setup.md

 capability.
 The user will have to first target the code repository, and then select the appropriate builder image.

-Perform the following command as `root` in the `beta4`folder in order to add all of the builder images:
+Perform the following command as `root` in the `rc`folder in order to add all of the builder images:

-    osc create -f image-streams-rhel7.json \
+    oc create -f image-streams-rhel7.json \
     -f image-streams-jboss-rhel7.json -n openshift

 You will see the following: